Updated: Jan. 14, 2021 (Initial publication: Dec. 14, 2020)

 Thus, Judges who are always human, always diverse, always singular, who listen, consider and adjust to the situation, who within a Jurisdictional Family fit into an Institutional Doctrine which transcends and supports them but which they transform if there is a strong reason to do so, a reason always expressed said: this is the embodied Impartiality that makes an economic and financial Place attractive.

-► Book Summary: This book is written in French.
+► General presentation of the book: This book is written in French.
 The topic is : "For the Europe of the Compliance".